raychongtk/wallet/README.md

 Also, pessimistic lock should be applied to avoid concurrency write to a wallet to ensure balance update is accurate.
 This is to guarantee data quality in the ledger.

 ## Traceable
 Ledger should maintain traces to keep track all events happened in the platform.
 All transactions should be traceable includes involved action, parties, money, and when.
+We can also use the transaction logs to rebuild wallet state as we record every event that happens in a wallet.

 ## Immutable
 Ledger transactions and movements should be append-only.
 Once it is created, it is not allowed to modify.